berlinplan/berlinplan.github.io/readme.md

 Example 2: When a psychopathic system enforces sanctions on a country and a company like Google complies, with YouTube being one of its subsidiaries, how much responsibility should be placed on a peace-loving YouTube video creator for contributing to the issue of inequality in the world?

-### Can human envy and voting power serve as a check on rapid development, leading to greater equality and environmental protection?

-## How can the environmental crisis be resolved?

-> Increase polarization by blocking streets, engaging in Instagram activity, and competing within the psychopathic system for popularity and monetary benefits.

-> Promote equality by involving marginalized groups such as children and disadvantaged nations in the voting process.

 High Tech.